ajoline/cert-util/README.md

 # cert-utiil
-A bash script that helps newbies to OpenSSL create Certificate Authorities and respective certificates.
+A bash script that helps newbies to OpenSSL create Certificate Authorities and signed X509 certificates.